-The Engineering Summer Internship Program (ESIP) is a paid 4-month summer internship offered through the Engineering Career Centre.
-It serves as an introductory career development program to the Professional Experience Year (PEY) Internship Program, and while it is only open to second- or third-year students, the majority of applicants are in their second year of studies.
+The Engineering Summer Internship Program (ESIP) is a paid summer internship program offered through the Engineering Career Centre.
+It is available to eligible engineering students in year two or three of study, including engineering international students.

-Through formalized and interactive workshops and individual advising appointments, students are introduced to concepts and tools to prepare them for the workplace.
-The ESIP Internship Program holds particular value in preparing students to be competitive for future opportunities, such as the intensive model of the PEY Internship Program.
+ESIP is more akin to a traditional co-op, where students work for four months and serves as an introductory career development program for participants.
+Through formalized and interactive workshops and individual counselling appointments, students are introduced to concepts and tools to prepare them for the workplace.

+The majority of applicants are in their second year of studies, for which ESIP holds particular value in preparing students to be competitive for future opportunities, such as those offered in the Professional Experience Year (PEY) Internship Program.